PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Design and Implementation

 \para{Design Rationale} We guide our design by studying how \pickle models make use of Python callables.
 In regular usage, a \pickle program needs a callable to construct non-primitive objects and (recursively) initialize the values of its attributes.
 Callables that are not needed to instantiate a given object should not appear in a \pickle program; malicious payloads insert new code that does not have a role in object initialization.

 The challenging task of policy generation is determining \textit{which} callables are needed to instantiate an object.
 Python is a dynamic language that permits a single variable to receive different types at various program paths, and for objects to receive new attribute variables after initialization.
 Identifying all attribute types requires a path-sensitive analysis of the object creation code up to the point that the object is serialized.
-Further, in the ML setting, the code that creates the object (model) is not provided: the model saving program is not provided alongside the serialized model, since it s used to trained the model; the goal of sharing the serialized model to obviate the need for executing a training program.
+Further, in the ML setting, the code that creates the model object is not provided: the model saving program that trained the model is not published along with the model.

-However, we recognize that we can generate approximate policies for serialized models by analyzing the class definition of the model, even without access to the model saving program.
-The majority of the class instance attribute information is contained in the class definition, in the shared library code, rather than in the model saving application.
+However, we recognize that we can generate approximate policies for serialized models by analyzing the class definition of the model in the library source code, even without access to the model saving program.
+The majority of the class instance attribute information is contained in the class definition, rather than in the model saving application.
 Intuitively, for the object to be reusable, it has to conform to an expected interface that is defined in the library.

 We hypothesize that any unobserved object writes after the model is created will either not introduce new types to the variables, or will describe specialized metadata that is not necessary for the general-use operations that the model loading application is likely to perform, like inference.
 If new types are introduced, the model class interface shared between the saving and loading programs is violated.
 This is supported by our evaluation (\S\ref{SEC:EVAL_BENIGN_RESULTS}).